loganpchang723/NYT-Sudoku-Solver/README.md

 ## About

 This is a simple project I made to as part of a friendly competition with my father.
 A self-proclaimed New York Times Sudoku whiz, my father put me up to the challenge of completing all 3 of the daily new York Times Sudoku puzzles before he could.
-Luckily, there was no mention of using a programmative aid in our competion, and hence this project was born
+Luckily, there was no mention of using a programmative aid in our competion and hence this project was born

 ## Technologies